VagelisD/Buffer-Overflow-Practise/return-oriented-programming/README.md

 What do we have so far ?

-- 1040 bytes to overwrite ret address
+- 1034 bytes to overwrite ret addr
-- ASLR and NX enabled (so sniffing shellcode inside the stack or hardcoding a return address is not an option)
+- ASLR and NX enabled (so sniffing shellcode inside the stack and hardcoding a return address is not an option)
 - Functions already present in the binary which they might prove to be useful (system and strcpy)

 So we have a two functions which are useful, more important system!!